-&lt;sup>9 There was a total of 403 deaths identified; however, a census tract location could only be assigned to 399.
+&lt;sup>10 There was a total of 403 deaths identified; however, a census tract location could only be assigned to 399.
 Consequently, the latter tally was used in this analysis.

-A breakdown of both the number and rates of deaths per 1,000 population is presented in Table 6.
+A breakdown of the number of deaths is presented in Table 6.
 This parallels the format of Table 5 which provides information on overdoses.
 As with overdoses, however, the Core area and surrounding CTs experienced an inordinate number of fatalities in comparison with the rest of Surrey.
 Again, because of durational differences in the intervention periods, it is easier to interpret the results if we look at deaths per month.